Brian McCann (baseball): Return to Atlanta (2019)

 On November 26, 2018, McCann signed a one-year, $2 million contract with the Atlanta Braves, marking his return to the club.
 He was assigned uniform number 16, the number he wore during his first stint with the Braves; Charlie Culberson, who had worn the number during the 2018 season, switched his number to 8.

 On June 14, 2019, McCann recorded his 1,000th career RBI, a walk-off single against the Philadelphia Phillies.

 For the season, he batted .249/.323/.412.
 In 2019, he had the slowest sprint speed of all major league players, at 22.2 feet/second.

 On October 9, 2019, shortly after the Braves' Game 5 loss in the National League Division Series against the St. Louis Cardinals, McCann announced his retirement from baseball.

 2009 World Baseball Classic

 McCann played for the United States national baseball team in the 2009 World Baseball Classic.

 Personal life

 McCann married Ashley Jarusinski in December 2007.
 Their first child, a son, was born in July 2012.
 Their second child, a daughter, was born in September 2013.
 They reside in Gwinnett County, Georgia.

 In 2017, McCann's mother married the father of Mark Teixeira.
+McCann and Teixeira were teammates on the Braves from 2007 to 2008 and the Yankees from 2014 to 2016.